 - vi.
 Any head and neck restraint system must be inspected after a serious incident.
 If any cracking, delaminating or elongation has occurred, the unit must be replaced. - vii.
-Inspection and recertification

-1) SFI 38.1

-- a) Any devices approved under SFI 38.1 will be deemed to be automatically added to the list of approved devices for BMW CCA Club Racing. - b) Must be inspected and recertified every 5 years from the date of manufacture as punched on the label.
+Inspection and recertification - 1) SFI 38.1 - a) Any devices approved under SFI 38.1 will be deemed to be automatically added to the list of approved devices for BMW CCA Club Racing. - b) Must be inspected and recertified every 5 years from the date of manufacture as punched on the label. - c) Must be inspected and recertified by the original manufacturer.